-In this section, we give basis properties of the generalized skew polynomial ring $R[t_1;\omega_1,\delta_1] \dots[t_n;\omega_n,\delta_n]$ and the ring $R[t_1,\dots,t_n; (\omega_1,\delta_1),\dots,(\omega_n,\delta_n)]$.
-Good references for this part are \cite{Goodearl} and \cite{Ore}.
-This topic is studied intensively in both theoretical point of view and applied one, for example, see \cite{Paran2, Boucher, Martinez, Goodearl2,Taelman}.
-Throughout this paper, all rings are assumed to be associative with unity, by a division ring we mean a ring in which every non-zero element has a multiplicative inverse.
+In this section, we present basic properties of the iterated skew polynomial ring $R[t_1;\omega_1,\delta_1] \dots[t_n;\omega_n,\delta_n]$ and the ring $R[t_1,\dots,t_n; (\omega_1,\delta_1),\dots,(\omega_n,\delta_n)]$.
+Standard references for this part include \cite{Goodearl} and \cite{Ore}.
+This topic has been studied intensively from both theoretical point of view and applied one, for example, see \cite{Paran2, Boucher, Martinez, Goodearl2,Taelman}.
+Throughout this paper, all rings are assumed to be associative with unity, by a division ring we mean a ring in which every nonzero element has a multiplicative inverse.